bertozzivill/train-the-trainers/episodes/target-audience.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Note: This content was originally published in the Carpentries Collaborative Lesson Development Training
+Note: This content was originally published in the [Carpentries Collaborative Lesson Development Training][lesson-dev].

 ## Target Audience